mcstitzer/maize_v4_TE_annotation/ltr/README.md

 In the ```families``` directory:

-- `cluster_families_LTR.sh` runs the initial allvsall blast of 5' LTRs and then goes through silix clustering of sequences
+- `cluster_families_LTR.sh` runs the initial allvsall vsearch of 5' LTRs and then goes through silix clustering of sequences

-sed -i 's/=//g' B73.Mhap2.quiver.ltrdigest_5ltr.fas
+- `cluster_families_MTEC.sh` finds the closest match of each complete element to a [MTEC](http://maizetedb.org) consensus

+## Combining all outputs

+We assign superfamily and family names to each copy, return all sequences to the coordinates of the original genome, and output a gff3 of all LTR copies.

+- `Rscript combine_all_gffs_and_assign_fams.R`